Center for Assessment & Improvement of Learning

 What if I am a researcher and do not have others to help score the CAT.
 Is it still feasible to use the CAT for evaluation in the research project?

 We provide a scoring service for researchers in this situation.
-The online adminstration of the CAT is also machine scored.
+The online administration of the CAT is also machine scored.

 When is the next training workshop?